frediansimanjuntak/bookstore-example/README.md

 ## Others

-To setup the authentication with laravel 6, run tihs command, follow this link (https://laravel-news.com/running-make-auth-in-laravel-6):
+To setup the authentication with laravel 6, run this command, follow this link (https://laravel-news.com/running-make-auth-in-laravel-6):

     composer require laravel/ui
     php artisan ui:auth